 Peanut Butter Chocolate Chip Oatmeal Breakfast Bars (V+GF): a simple recipe for deliciously textured oatmeal breakfast bars bursting with peanut butter and chocolate flavor.
 Vegan, Gluten Free, Dairy Free.

 Yep, we’ve been on a bit of a peanut butter craze ‘round these parts.
-There was this.
-Then this.
-And let’s not forget this… There’s just something about back to school and the approaching autumn season that calls for like, a max-pack of peanut butter.
+There were these gluten free vegan peanut butter cups.
+Then these vegan chocolate peanut butter bars.
+And let’s not forget these gluten free soft peanut butter cookies… There’s just something about back to school and the approaching autumn season that calls for like, a max-pack of peanut butter.
 And then some.
 Like, send me the entire shipping crate of PB, then reorder another batch.

 But ever since Erik decided he likes PB again, I just can’t help but bring it back, in a BIG way.
 I mean, who knows if he’s gonna change his mind again?
 Not to worry, I’ve got stores of almond butter just in case/when that day inevitably comes.

 In the meantime, we’re gonna have cookies for breakfast.
 I mean, um… breakfast bars for breakfast.
 Yeah, that sounds way more adult and reasonable.
 These breakfast “bars” are packed full of peanut butter, oatmeal and chocolate chips because…

 A day that begins with cookies peanut butter breakfast bars is a day that is going to ROCK.

 Anyway, as some of you might remember, in an older post, I told you about how Erik used to just LOVE peanut butter.
 I got to picking up/making all kinds of peanut butter treats for him.
 Then… come to find, he couldn’t care less for it.
 And then then, he decides he likes it again.
 What the???